© Copyright – 2011 – Athletics Illustrated

 CK: For example?

-Even when I was training more seriously I generally only joined a group for specific session once per week.
-I tended to do higher volume and followed a different methodology, more in line with Joe Vigil/Australian coach Nic Bideau, that didn’t allow as much intensity oriented training on a day-to-day basis.
+Even when I was training more seriously I generally only joined a group for a specific session once per week.
+I tended to do higher volume and followed a different methodology, more in line with Joe Vigil/Australian coach Nic Bideau, which didn’t allow as much intensity-oriented training on a day-to-day basis.

 CK: What do you find to be the major differences between the High School and University levels?